draky-dev/docs/docs/reference/commands/custom.md

 ## Metadata

 You can associate metadata with a custom command.
-For that, create a `yaml` file with the same name as a command, but with `.yml` appended to it.
+For that, create a `yaml` file with the same name as a command file, but with `.yml` appended to it.

 The following metadata values are supported: